endurantgames/pioneers/src/fights.md

 4. Have the **Pions counter-attack.**

-At the end of the MC's turn, they generate Drops, if appropriate.
+At the end of the MC's turn, two things happen:

+1. **The MC generates Drops** if any Pions were killed since the end of their last turn.

+2. **Check on dying characters.**

 ### Big Changes {#toc-big-changes}